HaBaisie/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-these contain the Group3 Projects
+these contain the Group3 Projects.
+These project is to predict crime rate in a particular Region